 What’s a constructive approach for delivery?

-Some years ago, for a brief period I joined a Bible study group program with an intensive methodology.
+Some years ago, for a period participated in a Bible study group program with an intensive methodology.
 This involved:

 Having attended various forms of Bible study groups previously (structured/unstructured, planned/unplanned formats)